hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 #### **Internationalization**

-To internationalize your bot, first define the list of required languages at the Settings|Locales menu of you Contentful space.
+To internationalize your bot, first define the list of required languages at the Settings|Locales menu of your Contentful space.
 It's recommended to define fallback locales, in case that any content lacks the translation text for some reason.
 From the content edit page, click on "Change" at the translation section to enable the required languages.

 <details>